Yusuf Indhacade: Car Bomb Attack

 On February 15, 2010, "Indha Adde", then serving as State Minister for Defense, narrowly escaped at least one suicide car bomb attack against his convoy in Mogadishu.
 Reports still vary, but as many as eight civilians and two TFG troops may have been killed.
 Addressing the press immediately following the attack, the Minister of State said that al-Shabaab would not deter him from his mission to "restore law and order."
 He told journalists two car bombs were used against him on February 15.
 A minibus coincidentally obstructed the first car bomb as the bomber sped toward the minister's convoy.
 The minister told the press that he saw a second oncoming car and in the confusion following the first explosion, ran into a nearby hotel.
 Inde Adde said that moments later, this second car also exploded.
-The explosions caused extensive property damage (WikiLeaks 10NAIROBI346).
+The explosions caused extensive property damage.

 Following the attack on Afric Hotel by Al Shabaab on 31 January 2021, Indha Adde suggested that General Galal was killed not by Al Shabaab, but by Somali security forces.